UniversalDependencies/docs/index.md

 <small>
-This is part of the language-specific documentation for Universal Dependencies. <strong>Language-specific guidelines are currently under revision and should not be considered final.</strong> Our goal is to have a stable version of this part of the documentation by 2015-01-01.
+This is part of the language-specific documentation for Universal Dependencies. <strong>Language-specific guidelines are currently under revision and should not be considered final.</strong>
 </small>
 </div>